 Javier Luengo-Garrido is from the ACLU Immigrant Protection Project and visited facilities in Texas.

 Dr. Laura Briggs, a professor from UMass Amherst, will provide historical context of child internments in the USA.
 Her forthcoming book is titled, Taking Children: An American History of Terror from Slavery to the Border.

-Our moderator is Dr. Justine Dymond from Springfield College.
+Our moderator will be Dr. Justine Dymond from Springfield College.

 She is a writer and an activist.

-Co-sponsored by Beit Ahavah, the Reform Synagogue of Greater Northampton & Edwards Church of Northampton and others yet to be announced.
+Co-sponsored by Beit Ahavah, The Reform Synagogue of Greater Northampton, Edwards Church of Northampton, Unitarian Society of Northampton and Florence, Indivisible Northampton, Cliniquita Fund,